EasyTPP: Towards Open Benchmarking Temporal Point Processes: Experimental Evaluation

 \subsection{Results and Analysis}

-\paragraph{Main Results on Goodness-of-Fit and Next-Event Prediction.} The results are displayed in \cref{fig:main_results_loglike} and \cref{fig:main_results_pred}: \begin{itemize}[leftmargin=*] \item \cref{fig:main_results_loglike} reports the log-likelihood on three held-out datasets for all the methods.
+\cref{fig:main_results_loglike} (see \cref{tab:main_results_numbers_loglike} for exact numbers in the figure) reports the log-likelihood on three held-out datasets for all the methods.
 We find IFTPP outperforms all the competitors because it evaluates the log-likelihood in a close form while the others (RMTPP, NHP, THP, AttNHP, ODETPP) compute the intensity function via Monte Carlo integration, causing numerical approximation errors.
-FullyNN method, which also exactly computes the log-likelihood, has the worst fitness performance.
-As \citet{shchur-20-intensity} points out, the PDF of FullyNN does not integrate to $1$ due to a suboptimal choice of the network architecture, therefore causing a negative impact on the performance. \item \cref{fig:main_results_pred} reports the time and type prediction results on three real datasets.
+FullyNN method, which also exactly computes the log-likelihood, has worse fitness than other neural competitors.
+As \citet{shchur-20-intensity} points out, the PDF of FullyNN does not integrate to $1$ due to a suboptimal choice of the network architecture, therefore causing a negative impact on the performance.

+\cref{tab:main_results_pred_main_text} reports the time and type prediction results on five real datasets.
 We find there is no single winner against all the other methods.
-Attention-based methods (SAHP, THP, AttNHP) generally perform better than or close to non-attention methods (RMTPP, NHP, ODETPP) on Amazon, Taobao, and Stackoverflow, while NHP is the winner on both Retweet and Taxi.
-We see that NHP is a comparable strong baseline with attention-based TPPs.
-This is not too surprising because similar results have been reported in previous studies \citep{yang-2022-transformer,shi2023language}. \end{itemize}
+Attention-based methods (SAHP, THP, AttNHP) generally perform better than or close to non-attention methods (RMTPP, NHP, ODETPP,FullyNN and IFTPP) on Amazon, Taobao, and Stackoverflow, while NHP is the winner on both Retweet and Taxi.
+We see that NHP is a comparably strong baseline with attention-based TPPs.
+This is not too surprising because similar results have been reported in previous studies~\citep{yang-2022-transformer}.

+Not surprisingly, the performance of the classical model MHP is worse than the neural models across most of the evaluation tasks, consistent with the previous findings that neural TPPs have demonstrated to be more effective than classical models at fitting data and making predictions.

-Please see \cref{app:more_result} for the complete results on all the datasets.
-With a growing number of TPP methods proposed, we will continuously expand the catalog of models and datasets and actively update the benchmark in our \href{https://github.com/ant-research/EasyTemporalPointProcess}{Github repository}.
+Please see \cref{app:more_result} for more results (e.g., actual numbers of figures) on all the datasets.
+With a growing number of TPP methods proposed, we will continuously expand the catalog of models and datasets and actively update the benchmark in our repository.